jrenaud90/TidalPy/Documentation/utilities_x/constants.md

 ## What is fixed and what is not

 **Compile-time, read-only.** Mathematical constants ($\pi$, infinity, NaN) and floating-point limits (the largest and smallest normal double, the machine epsilon, the mantissa digit count) are `constexpr`.
 So are the solar-system body properties: the masses and radii of the Sun, Earth, Jupiter, Pluto, and Io, and the solar luminosity, all set to the IAU nominal values.
+The number of seconds in a Julian mega-year is compile-time as well, because the Julian year is exact by definition rather than measured.

 **Set at initialization, from SciPy.** The gravitational constant, the astronomical unit, the Stefan-Boltzmann constant, the molar gas constant, and the Boltzmann constant are read from `scipy.constants` each time TidalPy initializes.
 The Julian year comes from the same place.
 This is deliberate: a physical constant should have one authoritative source, and duplicating CODATA values into a header is how packages end up disagreeing with each other in the sixth digit.